samche42/ShiftScan/README.md

 | RBD_040323_02  | Collection2  | G19  | compound_z  | 0        |
 | RBD_040323_02  | Collection2  | G20  | compound_q  | 1        |

  - The 'ASSAY_PLATE' values **MUST** match the names of your raw data files.
-E.g. One of the input data files was called "RBD_040323_01.txt"
+E.g., one of the input data files was called "RBD_040323_01.txt"
  - The 'SOURCE_PLATE' should be the name of the collection your samples originated from.
  - Do not include control wells in the metadata.
- - If your compounds are pure (I.e. not fractions), leave the 'FRACTION' column as zeros all the way down.
+ - If your compounds are pure (I.e., not fractions), leave the 'FRACTION' column as zeros all the way down.

 ___